Bodies of 3 women found floating in dam in UP's Jhansi | Education

 - India

-He said the body was fished out and it appeared to be a woman aged around 25.
+He said the body was fished out and it appeared to be that of a woman aged around 25.

 After a while, two more bodies were spotted.
 The victims appeared to be aged between 18 and 20, Rajesh said.